 To keep your pet’s mouth in tip-top shape, follow these pet dental health care guidelines.

 See your vet for a dental exam.
-Visit your veterinarian at least once a year for a dental exam (under anesthesia, if necessary) and complete dental x-rays.
-Only a fraction of the tooth can be seen on the exam – the rest of the tooth is covered by the gums and bone, and without dental x-rays a large percentage of painful diseases can be missed.
+Visit your veterinarian at least once a year for a dental exam, cleaning, and complete dental X-rays.
+Only a fraction of the tooth can be seen on the exam – the rest of the tooth is covered by the gums and bone, and without dental X-rays, a large percentage of painful diseases can be missed.

 Set up an at-home routine.
 Discuss with your veterinarian a complete at-home pet oral health care plan that includes brushing, but may also include water additives, dental chews, specialized diets, oral gels and rinses.

 Brush as often as you can.
 Once you get approval from your vet, begin a tooth-brushing regimen, using toothpaste specially created for pets.